-This week we had the privilege of attending the inauguration ceremony of a new Cloud & Heat data center in Frankfurt.
+This week we had the privilege of attending the inauguration ceremony of a new Cloud & Heat data centre in Frankfurt.
 The concept is absolutely unique and shows what a future can look like in which ecology and digital growth are brought into harmony.

-Data center growth is through the roof
+Data centre growth is through the roof

 The dark side of growth

-The approximately 50,000 data centers in Germany consumed more than 11 billion kWh of electricity in 2016.
+The approximately 50,000 data centres in Germany consumed more than 11 billion kWh of electricity in 2016.
 With an average of 4150 kWh of electricity for a 4-person household, this corresponds to the consumption of 2.65 million households.
 At 9.9 million 4-person households in total in total, this is more than a quarter of all 4-person households in Germany.

 There is therefore a great need for innovative ideas to both not slow down digital growth and still limit the ecological footprint.

 So how do you design the most energy-efficient data centre in the world and what does energy efficiency for data centres actually mean?

 The current central figure is the PUE value (power usage effectiveness factor).
 It simply divides the total energy requirements of a data centre within by the energy required by the IT infrastructure itself.

 If I need 400 kWh for the cooling of a server rack and 1000 kWh for the server rack itself, the PUE is 1.4.
 This is the result of 1400 kWh total energy demand (1000 kWh for IT + 400 kWh for the rest) / 1000 kWh for the IT itself.
 Consequently, a PUE of 1.0 represents the perfect data centre in terms of energy efficiency, as a value lower than one is not possible.